Pregnancy and Air pollution

 Complete protection from pollution during pregnancy is almost not possible but minimum exposure is one of the best ways of protection.
 Some are as follow:

-1. Stay indoors as much as possible: We should not step out if Air Quality Index (AQI) is above 200 as the approved AQI by WHO is 60.
+- Stay indoors as much as possible: We should not step out if the Air Quality Index (AQI) is above 200 as the approved AQI by WHO is 60.

-2. Use of electric and non-electric air purifier: Use of air purifier indoor also helps in reduction of pollution particles and maintains the AQI.
+- Use of electric and non-electric air purifiers: The use of air purifiers indoor also helps in the reduction of pollution particles and maintains the AQI.

-4. Planting indoor air purifying plants: There are some plants which absorb harmful gases and soothes the indoor air like snake plant, money plant, and areca palm plants
+- Planting indoor air purifying plants: There are some plants which absorb harmful gases and soothes the indoor air like the snake plant, money plant, and areca palm plants

-5. Mopping instead the use of brooms may helpful in controlling indoor pollution level.
+- Mopping instead of the use of brooms may helpful in controlling indoor pollution levels.